 SHARE

 JUN 1, 2023

-• Dr. Jalal Nofal: Ex-prisoner, psychiatrist, psychosocial support trainer in crisis, MHGAP Trainer in Primary Care.
+Dr. Jalal Nofal is an ex-prisoner, psychiatrist, psychosocial support trainer in crisis, MHGAP Trainer in Primary Care.
 He worked for five years on psychosocial support programs for Iraqi refugees in Syria.

-• Dr. Ammar A. Beetar: He worked as a psychiatrist in public, private and currently still working in humanitarian settings, his work experience includes special focus on rape and torture survivors.
+Dr. Ammar A. Beetar worked as a psychiatrist in public, private and currently still working in humanitarian settings.
+His work experience includes special focus on rape and torture survivors.

-• Salah Addin Lakkeh: Bachelor of Psychology, trainer and supervisor in mental health and psychosocial support, He also works in MHPSS research and as a counsellor for torture survivors, NGOs workers and witnesses.
+Salah Addin Lakkeh has a Bachelor of Psychology and is a trainer and supervisor in mental health and psychosocial support.
+He also works in MHPSS research and as a counsellor for torture survivors, NGOs workers and witnesses.

+SHARE